-The bill amends Minnesota Statutes 2024, section 216B.1691, subdivision 1, to redefine "carbon-free" energy technology.
-The new definition specifies that "carbon-free" includes technologies that generate at least 50 percent of a utility's annual retail electricity sales in Minnesota by combusting wood chips derived from either limbs, branches, and other by-products of timber harvesting for nonenergy purposes, or discarded wood products.
-This change aims to broaden the scope of what qualifies as carbon-free energy, promoting the use of biomass resources in electricity generation.
+The bill amends Minnesota Statutes 2024, section 216B.1691, subdivision 1, to redefine the term "carbon-free" in relation to energy generation.
+The new definition specifies that "carbon-free" includes technologies that generate at least 50 percent of a utility's annual retail electricity sales in Minnesota by combusting wood chips derived from either limbs, branches, and other by-products of timber harvesting for nonenergy purposes, or from discarded wood products.
+This change aims to broaden the scope of what qualifies as carbon-free energy, promoting the use of biomass in electricity generation.

-Additionally, the bill introduces an effective date stating that the new definitions will take effect the day following final enactment.
-The amendments reflect a legislative effort to enhance renewable energy standards and support environmental sustainability initiatives in Minnesota.
+Additionally, the bill introduces an effective date for the new provisions, stating that the changes will take effect the day following final enactment.
+The amendments reflect a legislative effort to encourage renewable energy sources and support environmental justice by potentially increasing the use of locally sourced biomass in energy production.

 Statutes affected: